34 traditional Portuguese food dishes you must try

 Hunters took advantage of the rabbit skin for trade and its meat became tastier as the experience was gained in cooking the rabbit.
 Ingredients like garlic, pepper, bay leaf and quality red wine serve as the seasoning for a long marinade that is left overnight.

 Then sauté in olive oil, onion, bacon and tomatoes, in an iron pot.
 The meat and marinade are then used.
 While it simmers, refresh it with wine.
-At the end, rosemary is added.
+In the end, rosemary is added.
 A wonderful experience!

 26. Sopa da Pedra

 Stone Soup enchants by its legend and flavour.
 It became famous in Almeirim, the "Capital of Stone Soup", a land known for its agricultural production and rural traditions.

 The Stone Soup is made with ingredients produced in the Almeirim municipality and has constituted itself as one of the most famous traditional dishes of Portugal.

 The açorda à Alentejana is a classic of the region's gastronomy, a symbol of the Alentejo.
 Bread, olive oil, garlic, salt, pennyroyal or coriander and paprika are among the indispensable ingredients of Alentejo açorda.

 The mortar gives the meal a very special soul.
 Boiling (or poaching) eggs and accompanying them with a hake makes the experience fantastic.

 28. Bife no prego